 - a.
-A legal deed shall not be executed on behalf of the council unless authorised by a resolution. - b.
-Subject to standing order 22(a) above, any two councillors may sign, on behalf of the council, any deed required by law and the Proper Officer shall witness their signatures.
+A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - b.
+Subject to standing order 22(a) above, any two councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.

-23. Communicating with District and County or Unitary councillors
+24. Communicating with District and County or Unitary councillors

-Unless the council determines otherwise, a copy of each letter sent to the District and County Council shall be sent to the ward councillor(s) representing the area of the council.
+Unless the Council determines otherwise, a copy of each letter sent to the District and County Council shall be sent to the ward councillor(s) representing the area of the Council.

-24. Restrictions on councillor activities
+25. Restrictions on councillor activities

 - a.
-Unless authorised by a resolution, no councillor shall: - i. inspect any land and/or premises which the council has a right or duty to inspect; or - ii. issue orders, instructions or directions.
+Unless duly authorised no councillor shall: - i. inspect any land and/or premises which the Council has a right or duty to inspect; or - ii. issue orders, instructions or directions.

-25. Standing orders generally
+26. Standing orders generally

-- a Any change or any new standing orders will be presented to one meeting and a resolution to adopt will be considered at the next meeting. - b All or part of a standing order, except one that incorporates mandatory statutory requirements, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting. - A motion to add to or vary or revoke one or more of the council's standing orders, except one that incorporates mandatory statutory requirements, shall be proposed by a special motion, the written notice by at least 2 councillors to be given to the Proper Officer in accordance with standing order 9 above. - d The Proper Officer shall provide a copy of the council's standing orders to a councillor before or as soon as possible after he has delivered his acceptance of office form. - e The decision of the chairman of a meeting as to the application of standing orders at the meeting shall be final.
+- a Any change or any new standing orders will be presented to one meeting and a resolution to adopt will be considered at the next meeting. - b All or part of a standing order, except one that incorporates mandatory statutory or legal requirements, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting. - c A motion to add to or vary or revoke one or more of the Council's standing orders, except one that incorporates mandatory statutory or legal requirements, shall be proposed by a special motion, the written notice by at least 2 councillors to be given to the Proper Officer in accordance with standing order 9 above. - d The Proper Officer shall provide a copy of the Council's standing orders to a councillor before or as soon as possible after he has delivered their acceptance of office form. - e The decision of the chair of a meeting as to the application of standing orders at the meeting shall be final.